 PGWP Holders: Apply for an Open Work Permit Extension

-If you are a Post-Graduation Work Permit (PGWP) holder whose work permit expires between September 20, 2021 and December 31, 2022, you may be eligible for an additional open work permit of up to 18 months.
+If you are a Post-Graduation Work Permit (PGWP) holder whose work permit expires, or has expired in 2023—or between September 2021, and December 2022—you may be eligible for an additional open work permit of up to 18 months.

 The introduction of this additional open work permit is part of a special policy by the Government of Canada.